 2. Change your work hours.

 Even if you think your company won’t be open to a flexible, remote, or part-time schedule, you never know until you ask.
 The New Flexible Retirement study found that 25% of people 55 and over reported that their employers allowed workers approaching retirement to switch from full-time to part-time schedules.
-You could be part of the lucky one in four.
+You could be part of the lucky 1 in 4.
 If so, take advantage of the opportunity.
 If not, make a case for it.

-3. Spend four seasons in your retirement destination
+3. Spend four seasons in your retirement destination.

 Have you always dreamed of being able to walk to the beach with your snorkeling gear for a morning swim?
 A retirement move to the beach, an island in Hawaii, the mountains, or the desert might sound wonderful, until you move there and realize you miss four separate seasons, or you are freaked out living on an island.
 It’s much different living in a tourist destination full time than vacationing there.
 Instead of just spending prime times at your retirement dream spot, go in the off-season and see if you like it.
 Do you love the desert?
 Go to Arizona in July.
 Talk to the locals about how they enjoy living there year round.
 How do they adapt to the heat in the summer to enjoy the beautiful winters?

-4. Make friends who are already retired and doing activities you enjoy
+4. Make friends who are already retired and doing activities you enjoy.

 A strong social network is a key to happiness.
 When I was a girl scout, I remember singing the song, “Make new friends but keep the old, one is silver and the other’s gold.”
 Consider following the advice given to your kids and grandchildren: Transition to retirement by making new friends who also enjoy your favorite activities.